milindaj/AWSControlTowerControls/README.md

 * boto3

 ## Format of controls config file
+The config file which is located at */controls/controls.csv* is a csv file with below columns.
+This can be updated as required.
+Any changes made to config file may require updates under *manage_controls()* and *update_control* functions.
 ```
 Control ARN,Control ID,Operation(1 = Enable; 0 = Disable),OU ARN,Control Name,Control Owner
 ```